KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [EXT-GooglePhotos by bugsounet](https://github.com/bugsounet/EXT-GooglePhotos)

-1. Issues are not enabled in the GitHub repository.
-So users cannot report bugs.
-Please enable issues in your repo.
-2. Recommendation: Found `axios` in file `GooglePhotosLib.js`: Replace it with built-in fetch.
+1. Recommendation: Found `axios` in file `GooglePhotosLib.js`: Replace it with built-in fetch.
-3. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+2. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.

 ### [MMM-GoogleShoppingList by Gismo150](https://github.com/Gismo150/MMM-GoogleShoppingList)